-An introduction to PBL (Lecture 8/9) will introduce students to this pedagogic approach and clarify why it is important in management education.
+An introduction to PBL (Lecture 7/9) will introduce students to this pedagogic approach and clarify why it is important in management education.
 Moreover, the work with the case study assignments will put this pedagogical approach into practice.

 Lecture 16/9, will offer a management perspective related to challenges of young professionals with an MSc in Industrial management background.
-Furthermore, issues discussed on Lecture 20/9 will also discuss important aspect of students' future work life.
-Hence, both guest lectures 16/9 and 20/9 (and 4/10 to some extent) relates to the final examination in the course, represented by a "learning paper" (included in PRO 1).
+Furthermore, issues discussed on Lecture 19/9 will also discuss important aspect of students' future work life.
+Hence, both the guest lecture 16/9 and the alumni panel discussion 10/10, (and guest lectures the 19/9, 28/9, to some extent) relates to the final examination in the course, represented by a "learning paper" (included in PRO 1).
 In this assignment students will reflect over how knowledge and skills earned through the course will help them create values in industrial and technology intensive organizations.